Last contents updated: 12 December 2017:

-- Publication of provisional resolution of beneficiaries of the grants.
+- Publication of provisional resolution after evaluation of the cybersecurity background of centers and researchers by AENOR.

 - Section updated: Which are the important deadlines for this call?